 The Limbo - this is a classic luau party game good for all ages.
 Buy a bamboo stick from a craft or floral store (they are very inexpensive) and put on some good limbo music (my favorite is "Limbo" by Lord Tickler and Calypsonians)

 The adult version is what I like to call the "Mai Tai Limbo" - Before going under the limbo stick each guest takes a sip.
 And they have to hold the glass as they limbo.
 Whoever spills their drink loses and whoever makes it to the lowest level while holding their Mai Tai wins.

 Tropical Scavenger Hunt - This is a game that is usually relatively inexpensive and time-consuming, good for both kids and parents.
 Write out clues on index cards.
 Give the party-goers clues that take them from place to place, finding different tropical items (leis, drink umbrella, shells, coconut, toy fish).
 Or give clues for different locations around the party, and when the kid's get there they get a stamp in their "passport".

-Pass the Sand - You need sand and containers (plastic buckets work well) for this game.
+Pass the Sand - You need sand and containers (beach pails work well) for this game.
 Divide the guests into two teams and line them up.
 Have the person in each line grab a handful of sand from a container.
 They must pass the sand to the next player, who passes it to the next, and so on down the line.
 When the sand reaches the last player, he/she pours what is left of it on a plate.
 The team with the most sand wins the game.
 (You may have to weigh the sand on a food scale if it's close.)

-For the kids do some fun summer games with a tropical twist like Musical Chairs to Hawaiian music or Coconut Toss (same as hot potato).
+For the kids do some fun summer games with a tropical twist like Musical Chairs to Hawaiian Music or Coconut Toss (same as hot potato).